 The general mindset of the patient experiencing chronic pain is, “I feel pain.
 I take pain medication”.
 Once the medication no longer helps in reducing the pain, the patient starts taking more or may opt to try other, stronger medications.
 The patient then begins to exhibit signs of anxiety or depression around the continued pain given that the prescribed medications no longer work.

 Ironically, extensive usage of pain medications over long periods exaggerates or amplifies pain.
 Thus, this cycle typically ends with the patient becoming addicted to prescription painkillers.
-When a patient starts to exhibit certain behavioral changes in the form of compulsive or self-destructive tendencies – or there is a desire to continue taking opioids for reasons other than mere pain relief – these are indicators of addiction and should be addressed with an appropriate treatment program.
+When a patient starts to exhibit certain behavioral changes in the form of compulsive or self-destructive tendencies – or there is a desire to continue taking opioids for reasons other than mere pain relief – these are indicators of opiate addiction and should be addressed with an appropriate treatment program.

 Is Dependence The Same As Addiction?

 Only One in Ten Americans Struggling with Prescription Drug Abuse Will Receive Treatment